Hon Hai's Gou says 'very serious' about Toshiba chip unit bid | The Japan Times

 With Toshiba’s memory unit, Hon Hai would be able to bring together display and memory technology, as well as assembly and supply, under one roof.
 Toshiba is sending letters soliciting offers for the unit and is seeking bids that value it at about ¥1.5 trillion.

 Sharp and Hon Hai are also now considering expanding display production in the U.S., though Gou said that project wasn’t nailed down yet.
 Hon Hai hadn’t decided on the location for such a factory, which may also depend on the Trump administration’s tax reforms.
-Gou, who just returned from a trip to Washington, D.C., said Hon Hai may train 5,000 to 10,000 skilled workers to staff such a plant.
+Gou, who just returned from a trip to Washington, said Hon Hai may train 5,000 to 10,000 skilled workers to staff such a plant.

 “We can help Toshiba to build factories in China, while they can leave the core technologies in Japan,” Gou said at the event.
 Toshiba needs massive manufacturing capacity and a partner to co-develop next-generation technologies and Hon Hai can provide both, he said.